Corporate Mentor Program

 - Ideal candidates will:

-- By Fall 2020 have Sophomore though Senior standing (ideally graduating May 2021 or later).
+- By fall 2024, have sophomore through senior standing (ideally graduating May 2024 or later).

 - Be a first-generation college student, meaning neither parent has a bachelor's degree from the United States.

-- Meet with mentor in-person every month, August through April, and maintain regular contact with the program directors.
+- Meet with mentor every month, August through April, and maintain regular contact with the program director.

 - Students will work closely with mentorship program staff to select a mentor that best meets their personal and professional goals.